ignite/modules/x/claim/spec/03_methods.md

 ### `CompleteMission`

 Complete a mission for an eligible address.
-This method can be used by an external module importing `claim` in order to define customized mission for the chain.
+This method can be used by an external chain importing `claim` in order to define customized mission for the chain.

 ```go
 CompleteMission(